Hacknet: Finale

 As the final story arc of the game, the player is contacted directly by Vap0r revealing herself to be an old friend of Bit.
 Vap0r works with the player to break into the computers of a computer security software company named EnTech.
 As the pair do so, they are faced with a security system that makes computers invulnerable to the tools currently at the disposal of the player.
 While the player manages to find alternative ways into the protected systems, they discover that Bit was involved in a project for the company; specifically, the creation of a highly advanced operating system specialized in computer hacking named HackNet.
-It is revealed that the plan for the project is to unleash the new operating system to the world in order to cause consumer demand for the protection system.
+It is revealed that the plan for the project is to unleash HackNet to the world in order to cause consumer demand for a protection system EnTech developed, which is the only software that can protect against it.

 Bit in particular was a major contributor.
 As the project was nearing its completion, Bit began to question the morality of the project and wanted to delete it.
 The EnTech CEO requested a hitman to "discourage him", but due to miscommunication, this led to Bit being assassinated.
 Although the CEO only wanted to intimidate Bit into silence and destroy his computers, he is killed before the CEO can call off the hitman.

 Once all the facts of the story have been revealed to the player, they are contacted by Vap0r, who has been preparing to launch an attack on EnTech and requires the player's assistance.
 The player activates Sequencer, which turns out to be a modified music sequencer program.
 By activating it, the program signals Vap0r to connect the player to EnTech's backup archive by forcing it to run an online update check, performing a simultaneous takedown of the production server and the backup server with the player's help and proceeding to eradicate all copies of the HackNet project.

 Additionally, by command of Bit himself, they bring down the server at the heart of Porthack, the tool that Bit made.
 Once this final mission is completed, Bit delivers some final voice-acted words, explaining that the player now has the only remaining copy of HackNet before the game credits roll.